FACTBOX-Global banks cut jobs as cost pressures mount | Headlines

 The bank also announced it is selling its Canadian business for $10 billion, removing around 4,000 employees from its wage bill in a stroke.
 It also announced on Nov.
 30 the sale of its much smaller New Zealand business, and the closure of a further 114 branches in Britain, leaving it with around a third of the outlets it had as recently as 2016.
 MORGAN STANLEY

-In December, the investment bank slashed about 2% of its workforce, a source familiar with the company's plans told Reuters.
+In December, Morgan Stanley slashed about 2% of its workforce, a source familiar with the company's plans told Reuters.
 The cuts reportedly affect about 1,600 positions.
-Morgan Stanley is making modest job cuts worldwide, Chief Executive James Gorman said at the Reuters NEXT conference on Dec.
+The investment bank is making modest job cuts worldwide, Chief Executive James Gorman said at the Reuters NEXT conference on Dec.
 1, without giving numbers.

 Reuters had on Nov.
 3 reported layoffs were coming at Morgan Stanley, with dealmakers in its Hong Kong and mainland China businesses among those affected, as strict Chinese lockdown rules weighed on activity.
 Sources said the cuts would go beyond usual attrition.
 WELLS FARGO & CO